-It’s rare to find workshops about STEM education in early childhood so we are lucky to buy the last available tickets for a Little Sparks session.
+It’s rare to find workshops about STEM education in early childhood so tickets for a Little Sparks session go quickly.
 There are maximum 15 children in each workshop.

 The theme of our workshop is ‘Tot Wheels’ and the kids learn about wheels and axles, inclined planes, gravity and force – all in a fun and creative way.

 The 50-minute session starts with a story and a song led by the engaging Scienceworks educator Abby.

 Then the kids build their replica miniature Cowley Steam Traction Engine (of the Museums Victoria collection) by attaching wheels and axles to the base.

 The last 20 minutes are spent using recycled materials to build a mini city of ramp, bridges and roads for the toy engines to roll on.